UTXO management.

 My setup

-My hardware wallet (a Coldcard Mk4) holds the keys.
-Sparrow builds the transaction, the Coldcard signs it, and my Start9 node broadcasts it.
-At no point does a third-party server see my addresses or my balance.
+A hardware wallet (like a Coldcard Mk4) holds the keys.
+Sparrow builds the transaction, the hardware device signs it, and the personal node broadcasts it.
+At no point does a third-party server see your addresses or balance.

 This stack costs ~$150 for the Coldcard, ~$500 to $2,000 for the Start9 (cheaper DIY options exist), and zero for Sparrow.
 The software is free and open source.